FasterXML/jackson-module-jsonSchema/README.md

 This will yield a java pojo representing a json schema, which can itself easily be serialized with jackson, or configured with java.
 Customizing the generation should be simply a matter of locating the particular stage of generation you want to override, and replacing or extending that particular object in the dependency injection cycle in schemafactory wrapper.

+## Adding Property Processing

+See com.fasterxml.jackson.module.jsonSchema.customProperties.TitleSchemaFactoryWrapper for an example of writing custom schema properties.

 ## More

 Check out [Project Wiki](http://github.com/FasterXML/jackson-module-jsonSchema/wiki) for more information (javadocs, downloads).